HSLdevcom/transitdata-monitor-data-collector/README.md

 To run `pulsar_data_collector.py`, you need to have a tunnel open to pulsar_dev_proxy so that `ADMIN_URL` env variable points to pulsar admin's port.

+Also make sure that NAMESPACE value is correct in .env

 and then run either:
 ```
 python3 pulsar_data_collector.py